LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 ### Moving Average

-The moving average is a useful technique for smoothing out time series data, particularly when you're interested in identifying broader trends rather than focusing on individual data points.
+The moving average is a useful technique for smoothing out time series data, particularly when we're interested in identifying broader trends rather than focusing on individual data points.
 Here's how it works in the context of our air quality dataset:

 1. **Concept of the Moving Average:** The moving average involves creating a 'sampling window' that slides across the time series data.
 At each position of this window, we calculate the average value of all the data points within it.
 This process effectively smooths out short-term fluctuations and highlights longer-term trends in the data.